 Also, if you have suffered from minor hand, wrist or shoulder injuries then the forgiving shaft might be more be beneficial to you.

 Question: Is this club just a cheap knockoff?

 Answer: Pinemeadow is a legit brand with a very good reputation for making good quality golf clubs at low prices.
 Seriously, check out the online reviews from REAL buyers of this golf club.

 Answer: Yes, all the technical specifications of the PGX driver pass PGA standards and you can use this club on your local golf course.
 If you are unsure then you can check with support staff @ Pinemeadow.

 Question: Can I use this club on the grass?

 Answer: No, not really.
-This club is designed to be used off the tee and not the turf.
+The PGX Offset Golf Driver is designed to be used off the tee and not the turf.
 If you’re looking for a long iron replacement then hybrids are a good alternative.